Micropsychoanalysis

 Micropsychoanalysis is a psychotherapy method.
 A basic form of micropsychoanalysis was first conceived in the 1950s by Swiss psychiatrist Silvio Fanti and developed systematically by himself and his collaborators, Pierre Codoni and Daniel Lysek, from the 1970s.
 Micropsychoanalysis has the free association technique as its cornerstone.
-However, micropsychoanalysis changed the practice of psychoanalysis with new and other theoretical concepts.
+However, micropsychoanalysis changed the practice of psychoanalysis with new and different theoretical concepts.
 The aim of micropsychoanalysis is the study of the psychic apparatus and the establishment of a better psychosomatic homeostasis.

 Characteristics

 The main distinctive characteristics of micropsychoanalysis are: